gustafnk/microservice-websites/README.md

 When we build pages with parts from different teams, we’re building a *network* of pages and parts.
 The properties of a network as a whole depends largely on the way we integrate the parts, which in turn depends on how we build the parts.
 But the way we build the parts depends in turn on the way we integrate the parts, which depends on what properties we want the network as a whole to have.
 How do we resolve this deadlock?

-A rhetorical question: what do you think is most important, the network as a whole (the parts and their integrations) or the sum of all parts (without the integrations)?
-I think we shouldn't fall into the trap of letting the parts dictate how we integrate the whole.
+A rhetorical question: what do you think is most important, the network as a whole (the parts and their integrations) or the sum of all parts (without the integrations)? we think we shouldn't fall into the trap of letting the parts dictate how we integrate the whole.
 Instead, the whole should set the constraints on how we can build the parts.

 So, what are good ways of building a network of microservice web UIs?

 The meaning behind the word “good" depends on the current and future needs of the organisation responsible for the software and the users of the software.
 No architecture is good in-itself, it all depends on the context and the needs.

-With this article I want to show that [*server-side rendered web UIs integrated with transclusion*](#content) allow for high *long-term evolvability* compared to client-side rendering integrated with shared code.
-In other words, if you want a system with high long-term evolvability, you should not develop the web UIs using client-side JavaScript and integrate them using a shared components approach.
+With this article we want to show that [*server-side rendered web UIs integrated with transclusion*](#content) allow for high *long-term evolvability* compared to client-side rendering integrated with shared code.
+In other words, if you want a system with high long-term evolvability, you should not develop web UIs using only client-side JavaScript and integrate them using a shared components approach.

-I also want to show that Client Side Includes is a good first choice for transclusion technology, since they are lightweight and allow for a faster initial release than Edge-Side Includes (ESI).
+We also want to show that Client Side Includes is a good first choice for transclusion technology, since they are lightweight and allow for a faster initial release than Edge-Side Includes (ESI).
 They also allow for keeping the option open for using ESI later, when beneficial.

 Finally, we'll argue that [h-include](https://github.com/gustafnk/h-include) is a good choice for a Client Side Includes library.